 Canadiens acquire defenceman Jordie Benn from Stars for Pateryn, draft pick

-The Montreal Canadiens acquired Jordie Benn from the Dallas Stars for Greg Pateryn and a fourth-round pick in the 2017 draft in an exchange of defencemen on Monday.
-The move, made two days before the NHL trade deadline, came a month after the Canadiens picked up rearguard Nikita Nestorov from the Tampa Bay Lightning for a sixth round pick.
+The Montreal Canadiens acquired defenceman Jordie Benn from the Dallas Stars on Monday in exchange for rearguard Greg Pateryn and a fourth-round pick in the 2017 NHL draft.
+The six-foot-two, 200-pound Benn has two goals and 13 assists and is minus-3 in 58 games this season.

 Add your comments below